Map the current channels

 Orders arrive where supplier teams can review and act.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use the accounts, products and channels that create the most admin today, then test whether the system removes work from the order desk.

 Choose customers with repeat baskets and known price rules.